KHP-Millennium/nikke-sim-room/README.md

-# gacha-calc
+# nikke-sim-room
-Calculates damage and stuff for gacha games.
+Fast, accurate calculations of NIKKE DPS without the need for an explicit step simulator.